spinscale/katamari/README.md

 # Roadmap

-* Update & cleanup specs
+* Update & cleanup tests
+* Remove HttpChunkAggregator and enable Chunked Transfer Encoding
 * Add more middlewares
 * Better API
 * Rewrite core in Java (or Mirah) to make it workable with other JVM languages (Clojure, Javascript, Python, Scala, etc)